MZachmann/FtpTiny-Micropython/README.md

 # FtpTiny
 A simple ftp server that runs in Micropython in a thread.
+To use this with FileZilla, set it to PASV mode and maximum of 1 connection at a time.

 Modified from https://github.com/cpopp/MicroFTPServer/tree/master/uftp
 ## Installation